-The term ‘infiltrating’ vs. ‘invasive’ is somewhat related to the cancer stage; if the ductal carcinoma is infiltrating the duct wall, then it will usually be termed ‘infiltrating’, but if the cancer cells are found beyond the duct wall and are starting to ‘invade’ the surrounding tissue, then it will be termed ‘invasive’ ductal carcinoma.
+The term ‘infiltrating’ vs. ‘invasive’ is somewhat related to the cancer stage; if the ductal carcinoma is infiltrating the duct wall, then it will usually be termed ‘infiltrating’.
+However, if the cancer cells are found beyond the duct wall and are starting to ‘invade’ the surrounding tissue, then it will be termed ‘invasive’ ductal carcinoma.

 Medullary Breast Carcinoma

 It should be noted that for stage I medullary breast cancers, and even in general when the axillary lymph nodes are disease free, the survival rate can be as high as 95%.

 Mucinous Breast Carcinoma (Colloid)

-Mucinous breast carcinoma is mostly characterized by poorly defined cells and quite a lot of mucus production.
+Mucinous breast carcinoma is characterized by poorly defined cells and a lot of mucus production.

 Inflammatory Breast Cancer